fl-yu/CUT-RUNTools-2.0/README.md

 See [Directory Structure](docs/sc-DIRECTORY.md) for basic structure of input and output folders.

 ## Cite our paper:
+**Please give the credit for this work if you can.** I still cannot figure out why there is no citations for our work although many researchers used it.
 Please cite our paper if you used/adapted CUT&RUNTools 2.0 in your study, this will be extremely helpful for us to maintain and further develop this tool.
 ***Yu et al., CUT&RUNTools 2.0: a pipeline for single-cell and bulk-level CUT&RUN and CUT&Tag data analysis, Bioinformatics, 2021 [PubMed](https://pubmed.ncbi.nlm.nih.gov/34244724/).***

 If you run into issues and would like to report them, you can use the "Issues" tab on the left hand side.